 Because of your lighter skin tone, white or beige nudes should be avoided as they can wash you out.
 The key to rocking nude the right way is to allow it stand out in contrast to your complexion.
 We know, this sounds a bit counterintuitive to the word “nude,” but it’s the truth.
 Sheer pink shades are the best way to go as they add a touch of warmth to your fingertips.

-Your best nude nail polish options:
+The best nude nail polish shades for light skin:

+Medium skin has a beige or light tan hue to it, with yellow or golden undertones.
+Olive has a bit more warmth than medium tones and has more brown or green undertones to it.
 When it comes to nude polishes, make sure you avoid soft browns or warm mauves as they will blend into your skin tone.
-Go the lighter/brighter route with pinkish nudes that lean on the cooler side.
+Go either the lighter or brighter route with pinkish nudes that lean on the cooler side.
 If pink isn’t your thing, try pale taupes or light beige shades to get the perfect nude.
-Check out the shades that fit your medium/olive skin to a tee.

 Dark-skinned complexions range from copper and espresso tones to dark brown and ebony.

-Steer Clear of the Cuticle: “Whenever I apply nail polish, I always avoid the cuticle area and if I do get a little polish on the skin, I wipe it off immediately,” says nail artist Mimi Wilson, a.k.a.
-“Mimi D.” Another easy way?
-Dip a cuticle brush in nail polish remover and use it to brush over the paint on your skin till it’s gone.
+1. Steer Clear of the Cuticle: “Whenever I apply nail polish, I always avoid the cuticle area and if I do get a little polish on the skin, I wipe it off immediately,” says nail artist Mimi Wilson.
+Another easy way to remove mess-ups is to dip a cuticle brush in nail polish remover and use it to brush over the paint on your skin.

-Triple Up: “When I use nude nail polish, I like to apply it in two thin coats, and one thicker, to avoid any streaking,” says nail artist Reina Santos.
+2. Triple Up: “When I use nude nail polish, I like to apply it in two thin coats and one thicker, to avoid any streaking,” says nail artist Reina Santos.
 “I usually apply three coats to achieve opacity.
 The third coat is applied a little thicker to even everything out.
 I also use a generous amount of top coat to smooth out the polish.”